Vyjayanthi Kashi: Personal information

 Vyjayanthi Kashi is the daughter of the late J.M.
 Vishwanth and late G.V.
 Girijamma.
 Vyjayanthi Kashi started learning Bharatanatya from Ramanna of Tumkur at the age of six.
 Eventually, she topped the State with a first rank and also won a golden chain.
 Initially she was not so interested in dance, so eventually she took theatre where she worked with T. S. Nagabharana who is an Indian film director, in the Kannada film industry.
 She married Vijaya Kashi, a television and theatre artist whom she met while acting in theatre.
 She took up a job in a bank which later she left as she fully dedicated to dance.
 She has a daughter Prateeksha Kashi, who is also a kuchipudi dancer.

 Dedication to Kuchipudi

 Later at a point of time when she felt that this is not what she wants, the same time she met Kuchipudi guru C.R.
 Acharya who came to the town.
 In an interview she quoted this became turning pint of her life.
 She started dancing Kuchipudi again at the age of 30.
 Having had her training in Indian Classical Dance forms Bharatnatyam, Kuchipudi and Temple Ritual Dances from an early age under legendary Gurus like Late Guru C R Acharya, Late Vedantham Prahalada Sarma, Padmashree Vedantham Satyanarayana Sharma, Bharathakala Prapoorarna, Korada Narasimha Rao and others she has proved a DYNAMIC FORCE in KUCHIPUDI.

-Vyjayanthi is celebrated not only for her deep and composite understanding of the art of Kuchipudi, but also as an actress on television and theatre and her work as a choreographer, dance-educator and dance-therapist.
+Vyjayanthi is celebrated not only for her understanding of the art of Kuchipudi, but also as an actress on television and theatre and her work as a choreographer, dance-educator and dance-therapist.